oreiche/gpgl/README.md

 The creation function for images accepts arrays of the type `Array`, `UInt8Array` and `Float32Array` as initial data.

-To obtain the data from device memory use the function `readPixels([decode])`.
+To obtain the data from device memory use the method `readPixels([decode])`.
 The flag `decode` triggers the decoding of previously encoded float values (see below).
 However, it is not necessary to simply obtain RGBA values from an image:

     var data = img.readPixels();